sequentech/ballot-verifier/README.md

 - [clang-format] to check code styling (for code quality).
 - [cppcheck] to run C++ static code analysis (for code quality).

-`agora-airgap` uses the following libraries:
+`ballot-verifier` uses the following libraries:
 - [rapidjson] as a library for processing JSON data.
 - [Crypto++] as a library to execute cryptographic operations.
 - [gmplib] as a library for modular exponentiation.